adaptyteam/adapty-docs/versioned_docs/version-2.0/create-service-account-key-file.md

-The created file will be needed during the [initial integration of Adapty with Google Play](google-play-store-connection-configuration) step.

-:::note
+You’ll need this file when you [initially integrate Adapty with Google Play](google-play-store-connection-configuration).

+:::warning
-It takes at least 24 hours for changes to take effect but there's a [hack](https://stackoverflow.com/a/60691844).
-In [Google Play Console](https://play.google.com/apps/publish/), open any application and in the **Monetize** section go to **Products** -> **Subscriptions**/**In-app products**.
-Change the description of any product and save the changes.
-Everything should be working now, you can revert in-app changes.
+It usually takes at least 24 hours for your new service account to become active.
+However, there's a [hack](https://stackoverflow.com/a/60691844).
+After creating the service account in the [Google Play Console](https://play.google.com/apps/publish/), open any application and navigate to **Monetize** -> **Products** -> **Subscriptions/In-app products**.
+Edit the description of any product and save the changes.
+This should activate the service account immediately, and you can revert the changes afterward.

+.
 :::